JuliaData/DataFrames.jl/docs/src/man/working_with_dataframes.md

    2 │ B                 F            M           0  String
 ```

-If you are interested in describing only a subset of columns then the easiest
+If you are interested in describing only a subset of columns, then the easiest
 way to do it is to pass a subset of an original data frame to `describe` like
 this: